sundeepbassi/fun-ships/README.md

 # Fun-Ships

-- Fun-Ships is battleship game designed on the original board game
+- Fun-Ships is a noughts and crosses game (tik tak toe in American) designed on the original paper played game.

-- For more information about battleships check out [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)])
+- For more information about noughts and crosses check out [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)])

 - Funships is coded in python and the code is outputted in the terminal the game is also deployed to Heroku.

-- The game is designed to be played by a single person.
+- The game is designed to be played by a single person against the computer.

 ## How To Play

-- The player has to input a number from 1 to 8.
+- The player has to input a number from 1 to 9.

-- Then the player has to input a letter between A and H.
+- Then the player is prompted to enter another number.

-- X on the board is for placing and getting a ship.
+- X represents the players symbol on the grid.

-- "-" is a missed shot.
+- O represents the computer symbol on the grid.